apache/spark/docs/security.rst

 It is however possible to switch on authentication by either using one of the supplied backends or creating your own.

-Be sure to checkout :doc:`api` for securing the API.
+Be sure to checkout :doc:`rest-api-ref` for securing the API.

 .. note::